49 Market Street,

 Unfortunately, the theatre no longer operates as a full-time cinema, but they do screen the occasional film for festivals.
 At other times it is used for stage, concert, rock presentations, and as a convention centre.
 The State Theatre is a self-working venue and self-guided tours using an Acoustiguide handset are available, except Sunday and Monday, or when the theatre is being used.

 In 2011, work began converting the State Theatre Office Building into a hotel.
-In early-2012, the Wurlitzer organ was shipped back to the USA for refurbishment.
+In early-2012, the Wurlitzer organ was shipped back to the USA for refurbishment and returned to the theatre in 2017.

 Just login to your account and subscribe to this theater